MaChimal/AdventOfCode2020/README.md

 # AdventOfCode2020

-Solution to the "Advent of Code" puzzles
+Solution to the Advent of Code puzzles